 February is Teen Dating Violence Awareness and Prevention Month (TDVAPM).
-One in 10 teens report they have been physically abused by a girlfriend or boyfriend, according to the Centers for Disease Control and Prevention.
-In addition, one-in-four teens report to have been sexually harassed or assaulted.
+According to the Centers for Disease Control and Prevention, one in 10 teenagers report they have been physically abused by a girlfriend or boyfriend.
+In addition, one-in-four teenagers report to have been sexually harassed or assaulted.

 These forms of violence are serious because they tend to introduce a negative pattern of behaviors in relationships at a very young age.
 These behaviors carry over into adult relationships, if they are not properly addressed and treated.

 - Extreme jealousy;